dmaluenda/hands_on_machine_learning/README.md

   You should see something like `conda 24.x.x`.
 If you see an error such as `conda is not recognized`, close the terminal and open again the Anaconda Prompt, or restart your computer.
+  If it still failing, try to re-install conda.

 * <ins>Understand the Prompt</ins>: